XKNX/xknxproject/README.md

 [![Discord](https://img.shields.io/discord/338619021215924227?color=7289da&label=Discord&logo=discord&logoColor=7289da)](https://discord.gg/bkZe9m4zvw)
 [![codecov](https://codecov.io/gh/XKNX/xknxproject/branch/main/graph/badge.svg?token=LgPvZpKK3k)](https://codecov.io/gh/XKNX/xknxproject)

-Extracts KNX projects and parses the underlying XML.
+Extracts KNX projects and asynchronously parses the underlying XML.

 This project aims to provide a library that can be used to extract and parse KNX project files and read out useful information including the group addresses, devices and their descriptions and possibly more.

-Note: The specified KNX project file will be extracted to /tmp during the process.
-Once parsing is done all files will be deleted from /tmp again.

 ## Documentation